ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     Interpretation:

-    When comparing the ideal model chosen by the subset method vs the one manually elaborated in this paper, the results indicate that the best performing model is the one selected by the "best subsets method".
+    When comparing the model chosen by the subset method vs the one manually elaborated in this paper, the comparisons and evaluations indicate that the best performing model is the one selected by the computer.

-    Moreover, a plot was drawn to the performance of each of the model visually, and once again it is very clear that the one that should be chosen is the second model (the one elected by the best subsets method).
+    In addition, a plot was drawn to visually check the performance of each model, and once again the one that performs best is the second model (created using the subset's method).

 ## Conclusion

    Interpretation:

-    The first model was built taking into account only continuous quantitative variables, namely garage area, above grade living area (square feet) and the total square feet of the basement area.
-The second one, on the other hand, was created by using the subsets method and setting a limit of 3 predictor variables; the resulting model contained the variables overall quality, above grade living area (square feet), and rating of basement finished area (Type 1 finished square feet).
-In quantitative terms, both models differ in that the second one contains discrete variables.
-Regarding their similarities, both incorporate the variable above grade living area.
+The first model was built taking into account only continuous, quantitative variables, namely garage area, above grade living area (sqft), and the total square feet of the basement area.
+The second one, on the other hand, was created by using the subsets method, and a limit of 3 predictors was set so that it could be compared to the one that was created manually.
+The resulting model contained the variables overall quality, above grade living area (square feet), and rating of basement finished area (Type 1 finished square feet).
+Both models have one variable in common; above grade living area but differ on the rest.

-    When it comes to selecting the most appropriate model, the analysis suggest that the second one is better since it had a higher R-squared value and also a better overall score.
+    When it comes to selecting the most appropriate model, the analysis leans towards the second since it has a higher R-squared value and a better overall score.

-    To conclude, a house that has a higher score regarding overall quality, above grade living area (square feet), and rating of basement finished area (Type 1 finished square feet), will have a higher sale price.
-This information could be very beneficial for potential buyers or realtors.
+   In conclusion, it can be stated that a house with a superior overall quality, a larger above grade living area (square feet), and a better rating of its basement finished area, will have a higher sale price.
+This information is beneficial for potential buyers or realtors since these 3 variables are what will change the monetary value of houses the most.